ckorzen/pdf-text-extraction-benchmark/README.md

 Each ground truth file contains the *title*, the *headings* and the *body text paragraphs* of a particular scientific article.
 + was generated using the benchmark generated above.

-For more details and usage, see [`benchmark/`](https://github.com/ckorzen/arxiv-benchmark/tree/master/benchmark).
+For more details, see [`benchmark/`](https://github.com/ckorzen/arxiv-benchmark/tree/master/benchmark).

 ## The Evaluation
 + assesses the following 13 PDF extraction tools: